Albert-Xu416/CMS-UPC-OO-Run-Codes/STARlight_Codes/README.md

-* Every time you run STARlight, you need to rebuild a new directory "build", so first remove the old onecd cd starlight_r313/build
+* Every time you run STARlight, you need to rebuild a new directory "build", so first remove the old one

+cd starlight_r313/build

 rm -rf build